There is no such thing as neutral.

 Written by bestselling author, Nancy Rue, each book in the Mean Girl Makeover trilogy focuses on a different character’s point of view: the bully, the victim, and the bystander.
 Each girl has a different personality so that every reader can find a character she relates to.
 The books, based on Scripture, show solid biblical solutions to the bullying problem set in a story for kids.

-So Not Okay tells the story of Tori Taylor, a quiet sixth grader at Gold Country Middle School in Grass Valley, California.
+So Not Okay, the first book in the series, tells the story of Tori Taylor, a quiet sixth grader at Gold Country Middle School in Grass Valley, California.
 Tori knows to stay out of the way of Kylie, the queen bee of GCMS.
 When an awkward new student named Ginger becomes Kylie's new target, Tori whispers a prayer of thanks that it’s not her.
 But as Kylie’s bullying of Ginger continues to build, Tori feels guilty and tries to be kind to Ginger.
 Pretty soon, the bullying line of fire directed toward Ginger starts deflecting onto Tori, who must decide if she and her friends can befriend Ginger and withstand Kylie’s taunts, or do nothing and resume their status quo.
 Tori’s decision dramatically changes her trajectory for the rest of the school year.

 |Release Date||May 13, 2014|